mirage335/zipTiePanel/README.md

 May also be used for strings, belts, pulleys, bowden cables, etc.

-Please keep in mind this panel by itself is an OEM industrial product to be used by knowledgable individuals - beware all safety considerations and lack of warranty.
+Please keep in mind this panel by itself is an OEM industrial product to be used by knowledgeable individuals - beware all safety considerations and lack of warranty.

 # Usage

 A zip tie tightening tool is *strongly recommended*.
-Set to *tightening tension to maximum*.
+Set *tightening tension to maximum*.

 https://amazon.com/dp/B01B1EFM1U